adlnet/xAPI-Spec/xAPI.md

 ###### Client Requirements
-* If clients set the Statement version, they MUST set it to 1.0.0
+* If Clients set the Statement version, they MUST set it to 1.0.0
 * Clients SHOULD NOT set the Statement version;